 A live audition is required for all Contemporary Improvisation (CI) applicants living in North America.

-You must submit a Contemporary Improvisation essay with your prescreening recording.
+You must submit a Contemporary Improvisation essay with your prescreening recording and application.
 The essay should explain your reasons for choosing this major, including a short statement describing your musical influences and background.
-The CI essay is separate from the writing sample that you must submit with your application.
+The CI essay should be submitted in addition to the essay required of all applicants.

-Applicants selected for a live audition will be asked to play two different pieces, at least one of which should be performed unaccompanied:
+Applicants invited for a live audition will be asked to play two different pieces, at least one of which should be performed unaccompanied:

 The audition process will also include an aural skills test (including interval and chord identification and long-term melodic and rhythmic retention) and an interview.

 Final Recorded Auditions (video only)

 Applicants residing outside of North America who are not applying to the DMA or Harvard/NEC dual degree programs may be considered for admission based on the submission of a final recorded audition.
 Given the competitive nature of our programs, applicants are strongly encouraged to present a live audition at NEC.
 Applicants must still submit a prescreening as a part of the online application.
 If you pass the prescreening round, you will be invited to submit a final video audition recording in January.
 Repertoire requirements for the final video audition recording are the same as those for live auditions, however repertoire chosen should differ from what was submitted for prescreening.
 Final audition video recordings are due by February 1, but all other application and supporting materials, including prescreening, are due by December 1.
 No recording will be reviewed without a completed application.
 Applicants being considered for admission by final recorded audition will be interviewed and given an aural skills test by telephone.